Heading

 4. Begin with verbs

 Verbs pull readers in instantly by offering the most informative words first.
 Additionally, leading with verbs creates more impactful sentences, since they emphasize the action.
 Strong verbs don’t require an accompanying adjective because they are descriptive on their own.
-For example:

 • Begin bullet points with a verb